uv1000/P2/writeup_P2_Ulrich_voll.md

 - According to validity (using the class-property Line.valid) I compute coefficients using the sooner or the latter of those two functions.
 I.e. if the last estimate of *both* line was plausible, then the method "compute from prior" is applied.

-- Later in the code (in a rather hidden place, admittedly) I check for plausibility/validity of the new coefficiens and adapt the class-property "valid" accordingly.
-If I get new plausible (and therefore considered valid) coefficients, the properties .best_fit and .valid of both lines are updated accordingly, in my function plausibility__check().
+- Later in the code (in a rather hidden place, admittedly) I check for plausibility/validity of the new coefficiens and adapt the class-property .valid and the memorized coefficients  in the property .best_fit accordingly.
+If I get new plausible (and therefore considered valid) coefficients, the properties .best_fit and .valid of both lines are updated accordingly, this happens in my function plausibility_check().

--I call this function in measure_curvature_and_offset_real().
+-I call this function plausibility_check() in measure_curvature_and_offset_real().
 Admittedly a spurious place but I would have had to massively redesign the existing codebase.
-At this position all the information (distances in metres and the like) was available, and thats where I put ist.
+At least this point in the code all required information (distances in metres and the like) was available, and thats why I put it there.

-- Here is the code of the plausibility check, at an early stage, the conditions may get more refined as I carry on.
+- Here is the code of the plausibility check, at an early stage, the conditions may get more refined/extended as I carry on.

 'def plausibility_check(ploty_cr, left_fitx_cr, right_fitx_cr,left_curverad, right_curverad, offset_x_m):